 - Total transactions – The number of transactions since Ethereum was created

-- Transactions per second – The number of transactions processable withing a second
+- Transactions per second – The number of transactions processable within a second

 - ETH price – The current valuations of 1 ETH